 Alpha Kappa Psi is a co-educational business fraternity that aims to foster scientific research in the fields of commerce, accounting and finance.

 Contact: (619) 260-4136

 American Marketing Association

-The club is committed to introducing students to the various aspects of marketing by providing resources and encouraging interaction with professionals, faculty, and peers.
-We achieve this by creating projects that offer real world experiences, inviting professional speakers, and by helping students build a network that will be valuable in their professional careers.
+The American Marketing Association—the USD chapter of the largest professional marketing association in North America—is committed to introducing students to the various aspects of marketing by providing resources and encouraging interaction with professionals, faculty and peers.
+We achieve this by creating projects that offer real world experiences, inviting professional speakers for lectures and by helping students build a network that will be valuable in their professional careers.

 Advisor: Andrea Flynn

 Beta Alpha Psi is a national honors fraternity that provides interaction with finance, information systems, and accounting professionals; conducts technical and personal development programs through campus, regional and national meetings; and promotes and encourages community service.

 Contact: (619) 260-2258

 Beta Gamma Sigma is the highest international recognition a business student anywhere in the world can receive in an undergraduate, master's or doctoral program at a school accredited by AACSB International.

 Advisors: Craig Barkacs